 Don’t forget to leave a column for your actual expenses so you can keep an eye on any categories that are going over budget.

 For the production costs, your major expenses are locations, equipment, insurance, and catering.
 You’ve checked with your cinematographer to see what equipment you need to rent, and you have a quote from the location and the caterer.
 You’re still waiting to hear back about insurance, so you’ve left that blank for now but will fill it in later.

-In this case, post production costs will be pretty easy to estimate.
-Your editor has given you a flat rate for audio and video editing, and has agreed to include 5 DVDs for you to give to the client.
-You’ve built in a 10% contingency fund for unanticipated costs.
+In this case, post-production costs will be pretty easy to estimate.
+Your editor has given you a flat rate for audio and video editing.
+They have also agreed to include 5 DVDs for you to give to the client.
+You’ve even built in a 10% contingency fund for unanticipated costs.

 Estimating your expenses

 Some elements of the budget will be simple to calculate.
 If you’re renting a location, you can multiply the location fee by the number of hours or days you’ll be at that location.